20 Best Things To Do in Phuket: Skip the Tourist Traps

 Bangla Road, Patong Beach

-9. Chill at Kamala Beach
+9. Enjoy a Laidback Day at Kamala Beach

 Things To Do in Phuket - Kamala Beach